Looking for businesses that hire people with criminal records?

 Contact a community organization.
 There are hundreds of local service providers across the country who specialize in helping ex-offenders find work.

 - Different local service providers offer different services.
 Some place workers in jobs with local employers.
 Others offer training and resources to help with your job search.
+Some even have a list of companies in their area that have hired people with criminal records.

 - Find a service provider near you by selecting your state in the State Resources box at the bottom of this page.